talapkapetra/plant-growth-project/README.md

 I used Python to perform data analysis (plant_growth_project.ipynb).

-I made a Tableau presentation to visualize the graphs and results (plant_growth_project.twb).
+I made a Tableau presentation to visualize the graphs and results (plant_growth_project_tableau_public.html).